 Make your intimate moments longer, stronger and hotter

-It can be easy to forget that at its heart, sex is a cardio workout, kind of like going for a run or hitting the elliptical.
-Just like someone getting ready to go the gym or an athlete getting ready to run a marathon, proper nutrition is essential to getting the sexiest results possible.
-Fortunately, just like sports nutritionists have identified optimal meals for the best results in a run, nutritionists have also discovered foods that will boost your sexual stamina.
+It can be easy to forget that, at its heart, sex is a cardio workout.
+Just like someone getting ready to go to the gym or an athlete getting ready to run a marathon, proper nutrition is essential to getting the sexiest results possible.
+Fortunately, just like sports nutritionists have identified optimal meals for the best results in a run, nutritionists have also discovered foods that will increase your stamina in bed.

-The good news is that each of these foods are delicious as well giving you and your partner the endurance to keep the love on.
-The better news is that unlike running a marathon, you’ll really love trying these foods and seeing the results for yourself.
+The good news is that each of these foods is delicious in addition to giving you and your partner the endurance to keep the love on.
+The better news is that, unlike running a marathon, you’ll really love trying these sex foods and seeing the results for yourself.

-Still, in perhaps the unsexiest article on sex diet, WebMD does caution that eating raw shellfish can lead to food poisoning, so only get your raw oysters from reputable sources.
-Nothing says unsexy diet like tummy trouble.
+(It’s always best to remember that eating raw shellfish can lead to food poisoning, so get your raw oysters from reputable sources only.
+Nothing says unsexy diet like tummy trouble.)

-Grapes (and beans, but who wants beans in the bedroom?) are high in boron, a chemical that helps produce both estrogen and testosterone.
-Both of these hormones have been shown to aid men and women in bedroom performance: estrogen for libido in women and testosterone for physical stamina of any kind in both men and women.
-Not only that, but the shape of a bunch of grapes is a little suggestive, making them sexy snacks during intimate moments.
+Of red grapes, Rebecca Lewis, in-house RD at HelloFresh, says, “They are a good source of boron, which is a mineral that helps stimulate the production of both estrogen and testosterone.”
+Both these hormones have been shown to aid men and women in bedroom performance: estrogen for libido in women, and testosterone for physical stamina of any kind in both men and women.

 Originally published August 2013.
 Updated August 2017.